 The TV signals and programming that you can watch and record depend on the following:

 The type of TV tuner (or TV tuners) that are connected to or installed in your computer.
 A TV tuner is required to watch and record TV in Media Center.
 For more information, see What should I know before adding TV tuners to use with Windows Media Center?

 The type of signal that you have connected to your TV tuner.
 For more information see TV on your computer: Understanding TV signals and TV tuners.

-The type of TV signal or signals that you can receive in your location, assuming there are no physical restrictions in the surrounding area.
+The type of signals that you can receive at your location.

 The country or region in which you live and the broadcasting standard that is used.

 The type of TV programming that you subscribe to from your cable or satellite provider.

 The system resources available on your computer.
 This includes system resources, such as processor speed, memory, and video card capabilities, as well as available card slots and USB ports.